UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

    on web-servers with minimal effort as the index.html file describes the contents.

--  Repository managers can put *DataCrates* on the web with the ```index.html`` file giving a detailed peek inside the dataset.
+-  Repository managers can put *DataCrates* on the web with the ```index.html``` file giving a detailed 'peek' inside the dataset.
 (This spec does not deal with showing previews or thumbnails of content but a future version will).

 In an academic context, it is important to be able to associate data with funded